 Using Cinnamon in Your Diet

 Although cinnamon is probably not a magic bullet for your metabolism, it makes a healthy addition to any weight loss diet.
 Cinnamon is full of flavor and has few calories, with only 6 calories per teaspoon.
-Use cinnamon to flavor your hot cereal, yogurt or fruit smoothie, or sprinkle it on apple or pear slices for a guilt-free dessert.
+Use cinnamon to flavor your hot cereal, yogurt or fruit smoothie, or sprinkle it on apple or pear slices for a low-calorie dessert.
 Cinnamon also adds flavor to savory foods such as rice, quinoa, chili and butternut squash soup.

 Potential Problems With Cinnamon